Nil-ton/emoji-tip/README.md

-# Visão geral
+# Overview

-Desafie seu conhecimento cinematográfico decifrando filmes a partir de emojis!
-Teste suas habilidades interpretativas enquanto decifra enigmáticos emojis e adivinha o título do filme do dia.
-Divirta-se e desafie seus amigos nesse jogo emocionante de pistas visuais e cultura cinematográfica.
-Venha jogar EmojiTip e prove que você é o mestre dos emojis no mundo do cinema!
+Desafie your cinematographic knowledge by deciphering movies through emojis!
+Test your interpretative skills while decoding enigmatic emojis and guessing the film's title of the day.
+Have fun and challenge your friends in this exciting game of visual clues and film culture.
+Come play EmojiTip and prove that você é the master of emojis in the cinema world!

 **WebSite**: https://emojitip.com.br/